South Australian Consolidated Acts

 (b) if both parties consider that the complaint warrants investigation, the registration authority must comply with the written decision of the Commissioner on the matter.

-(4) If the registration authority is of the view that without further investigation there are sufficient grounds for the matter to be heard as a disciplinary proceeding in accordance with its registration Act, the Commissioner must refer the complaint to the registration authority and take no action (other than under section 64) unless or until the registration authority refers the matter (or any aspect of the matter) back to the Commissioner.
+(4) If the registration authority is of the view that without further investigation there are sufficient grounds for the matter to be heard as a disciplinary proceeding in accordance with the relevant registration law, the Commissioner must refer the complaint to the registration authority and take no action (other than under section 64) unless or until the registration authority refers the matter (or any aspect of the matter) back to the Commissioner.

-(a) the consultation process referred to in subsection (1); and
+(a) the consultation processes referred to in subsection (1); and